JaroslavPoks/numerical_methods/README.md

 task2 - local Lagrangian interpolation.

 task3 - the polynomial of the best uniform approximation.
+The Eigen library is required.

 task4 - numerical differentiation.